kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 The main difference is as follows:
 - Naming space is simplified
-- Render () method is no longer required
+- render() method is no longer required
 - Property can now be used to update values
-- Improved the convenience by allowing more properties for modification
+- Improved the convenience of the part sequence
 - Restructured the component property
 - Included additional property for Alert and Label